sungnga/practice/typescript/maps/README.md

 - Using the google.maps type definition in index.ts
 - In index.html file, add a div tag with an id of 'map'
 - Create an index.css file and insert it into index.html file

+**Ideal things we can do in the index.ts file:**
+- Company class
+  - Create a new Company instance
+  - Reference name/slogan/lat/lng properties
+- User class
+  - Create a new User instance
+  - Reference name/age/lat/lng properties
+- CustomMap class
+  - Create a new CustomMap instance
+  - addMarker

+#### 4. Creating a CustomMap class with googlemaps type definition
+- Mark the `google.maps.Map` instance as private
+- Import CustomMap class in index.ts file